James Comer: 2015 gubernatorial election

 On August 2, 2014, during the annual Fancy Farm picnic, Comer announced he would seek the Republican nomination for governor of Kentucky in the 2015 election.
 His running mate was state senator Christian McDaniel.
 At the conclusion of voting in the May 19 election, Comer was 83 votes behind businessman Matt Bevin.
 The Associated Press, calling the race a "virtual tie", did not call it for either candidate.
 Comer refused to concede and said he would request a recanvass.
 The request was filed with the Kentucky secretary of state's office on May 20, with Secretary of State Alison Lundergan Grimes ordering the recanvass to begin at 9:00 a.m. on May 28.
 After the recanvass, Grimes announced that Bevin remained 83 votes ahead of Comer.
 She also said that should Comer want a full recount, it would require a court order from the Franklin Circuit Court.
 On May 29, Comer announced he would not request a recount and conceded the nomination to Bevin.

+2027 gubernatorial election

+On May 7, 2026, Comer stated during a visit to Greenup County that he intended to run for governor in 2027, and would likely officially announce his run at the end of the year.
+Comer has been regularly cited as a potential candidate for the Republican nomination, and has been open about building a state-wide network in anticipation for the election.